hi-anki/learn-x86_64-assembly/1-general-introduction/readme.md

 + **Data Structures**? **Functions**? **D I Y. DO.IT.YOURSELF**

 You have got every raw material, and building anything is your responsibility.

+# Important Note
+Assembly is neither complex nor hard.

+The problem with assembly is that it is hard at first, because there is no clear starting point.

+Once you start, you find everything deeply linked.
+You go about learning one thing and end up learning something else.

+Assembly is vast.
+It is not a collection of concepts.
+Every concept itself is collection of sub-concepts.
+And this itself is recursive.

+Every concept would be linked to something else.
+And that's how you obtain assembly.

+Every concept here is a fractal.
+Therefore, enjoy it.
+Don't try to force learn it.

+In this journey, concepts would be gradually introduced.
+But no one concept would be finished all at once.
+Because this is not possible, at least for me.

+You have to leave the methodology you have created internally while learning high-level languages.
+Because that's not how assembly operates.

+The path to progressive learning can never be left behind.
+If you do, I don't know if you will be able to go very far in it.
+That's the road to burnout.

+I have found these 2 rules to be extremely applicable.
+1. Don’t try to learn everything at once.
+Why?
+   + The more you will dive in, the more it will increase its depth.
+2. Avoid the urge to see everything there is to learn.
+Why?
+   + It's huge and complicated.

+Both of these lead to overwhelm and burnout.

+Learn progressively.
+Visit one concept multiple times with a new charm every single time, and keep the interest and love for assembly alive.